MarcelGarus/server/blog/2025-10-28 switch-chains.md

 }
 ```

-The action comments would be a high-level description of what I'm doing.
-But note how I interleave the information gathering / decision making with actually doing the action?
+Note how I interleave the information gathering / decision making with actually doing the action?
 In Plum, I can cleanly separate them using this pattern:

 ```plum